20 Clever Ways To Upcycle Old Shutters

 Welcome Shutter with Flowers

-The pretty welcome shutter sign with the faux hydrangeas is one I made many years ago when I lived in Florida.
+The pretty welcome shutter sign with the faux hydrangeas is another one of the signs I made many years ago when I lived in Florida.
 There is no link to a post on this one.
 I have to say it’s one of my favorite shutter signs.
-I purchased the Welcome sign and I already had the old shutter.
+I purchased the smallish, colorful “Welcome” sign and already had the old shutter.
 The project developed from there.

 Shutters In Bedroom Decor